|Farmleigh Fellows 2013|

 Mary graduated with a degree in Civil, Structural & Environmental Engineering from Trinity College Dublin.
 Since graduating in 2008, she spent over four years in the construction industry in London as an engineer for Laing O'Rourke, gaining invaluable experience on high profile projects including Farringdon Station Redevelopment and City of Westminster Magistrates Court.
 Mary was attracted to the Fellowship because of the unique career development opportunity in an exciting business region while building on her international experience.
-She is sponsored by CRH and will be based in Beijing, China for the duration of her work placement.
+She is sponsored by CRH and will be based in Beijing for the duration of her work placement.

 Olwyn O’Dwyer Duggan - Glanbia

 Olwyn graduated in 2012 from University College Dublin with a BComm in Business and Chinese Studies, during which she spent a year studying Mandarin and Chinese culture in Renmin University of China.
 Olwyn was attracted to the Farmleigh Fellowship for its combined study and practical work experience.
 She sees the programme as an excellent opportunity to develop her career in Asia.
 Olwyn is sponsored by Glanbia Nutritionals and will be based in Shanghai for the duration of her work experience.